Would-be exchange IEX says it gave SEC 90 extra days to decide its fate

-NEW YORK (Reuters) - IEX Group, the upstart stock trading venue featured in the Michael Lewis book “Flash Boys: A Wall Street Revolt,” on Friday said it granted regulators an extra three months to decide whether to approve its application to become a registered exchange.
+NEW YORK, Dec 18 (Reuters) - IEX Group, the upstart stock trading venue featured in the Michael Lewis book “Flash Boys: A Wall Street Revolt,” on Friday said it granted regulators an extra three months to decide whether to approve its application to become a registered exchange.

 The U.S. Securities and Exchange Commission was due to make a decision the status of IEX, which operates as an alternative trading system, on Dec.
 21, 90 days after the company submitted its application to the regulator, or to declare it needs more time to do so.